Double-Are/dashboard/README.md

 Step Three
 ================================================================

-Your twitter timeline, mentions and trends will automatically be generated (you can comment out the functions "names" in app.js to remove)
+Twitter timeline, Mentions and Trends will automatically be generated <br>(you can comment out the functions "names" in app.js to remove)

 Create a List on Twitter called Dev - Add whoever you are interested in to your dev list for Create a List on Twitter called Crew - Add the people you are most interested in/ most check twitter users in this list (friends, news, blogs, whatever)